xamediego/DEDS-Game/README.md

 # DedsGame
-Small game created in JavaFX for a school assignement, might have one or two bugss
+Small game created in JavaFX for a school assignment, might have one or two bugss

 [Link to zipped jar](https://files.catbox.moe/fy3bn8.zip)